 - nausea, vomiting

-- bleeding irregularities including more frequent, less frequent or no bleeding
+- stomach pain together with bleeding irregularities including more frequent, less frequent or no bleeding

 - mood changes, including depression

 The following list includes very serious but rare side effects.
 You may need urgent medical attention or hospitalisation.

 If you experience any of the following, tell your doctor immediately, or go to the Emergency Department at your nearest hospital:

 - pain in the chest, arm or below the breastbone

 - discomfort radiating to the back